tbort/ENNOID-BMS-Tool/README.md

 [ENNOID-BMS Bootloader](https://github.com/EnnoidMe/DieBieMS-Bootloader) Same as DieBieMS bootloader

-[ENNOID-BMS Firmware](https://github.com/EnnoidMe/DieBieMS-Firmware) Can be flashed with the BMS Tool in the firmware tab.
+[ENNOID-BMS Firmware](https://github.com/EnnoidMe/DieBieMS-Firmware) Can be flashed with the ENNOID-BMS Tool in the firmware tab.

-The compiled build .bin and hex files can be found in the MDK-ARM folder [Firmware files](https://github.com/EnnoidMe/DieBieMS-Firmware/tree/master/MDK-ARM/DieBieMS).
+The compiled build .bin and hex files can be found in the MDK-ARM folder [Firmware files](https://github.com/EnnoidMe/DieBieMS-Firmware/blob/master/MDK-ARM/DieBieMS/ENNOID-BMS.bin).